 Chew Sugar-Free Gum

 Chewing gum produces saliva.
 This helps to wash away bacteria.
 It’s also easier to resist treats when you have a piece of gum in your mouth.
-There is a wide range of sugar-free flavors on the market, including mint chocolate chip, cinnamon roll and apple pie à la mode.
+There is a wide range of sugar-free flavours on the market.

 Make Less Sticky Choices